eProsima/Fast-DDS-spy/docs/rst/developer_manual/installation/sources/linux.rst

 Dependencies
 ------------

-|eddsrecord| has the following dependencies, when installed from sources in a Linux environment:
+|espy| has the following dependencies, when installed from sources in a Linux environment:

 * :ref:`asiotinyxml2_sl`
 * :ref:`openssl_sl`